 - Immunization requirements

 - Matriculating students must have yearly physical exams completed and maintain current health insurance and a current drivers license.
 Students must also have a reliable car to use for clinical experiences during the Program.

 - FBI Background Checks and Child Abuse Security Clearance

 All PA students are required to have a federal background check prior to starting the program.
-All Physician Assistant students must be fingerprinted for FBI Background Clearance, at the student's expense, prior to the first day of classes.
+All Physician Assistant students must be fingerprinted for FBI Background Clearance prior to the first day of classes.
 This Federal Criminal History Record Check (FCHR) must be completed annually at an approved Cogent site.

-Students must complete and submit, at the student's expense, a Pennsylvania Child Abuse History Clearance Form prior to starting the program.
+Students must complete and submit a Pennsylvania Child Abuse History Clearance Form prior to starting the program.
 The program will supply the student with this form which must be filed and cleared with the Childline and Abuse Registry, Department of Public Welfare, in Harrisburg, Pennsylvania.

 Students are required to have a PA state background check to be completed by the Program.
 Social Security numbers for this background check must be submitted to the Program Coordinator in the main PA Program Office prior to the start of rotations.

 A student who does not have a clear check may be denied access to hospitals and/ or clinical rotations.
 This may affect their ability to complete the Program.
 A check which is not clear may also affect one’s ability to sit for the PANCE exam, obtain professional licenses or institutional privileges.
 The Federal Criminal History Record Check (FCHR), PA state background check and The Child Abuse History Clearance Form check must be maintained on an annual basis.
 In an attempt to schedule clinical rotations, any information found on these checks will be disclosed to clinical facilities and preceptors.
 Background checks which reveal a felony offense may result in denial of admission and/ or dismissal from the Program.
 All costs incurred in complying with these checks are the responsibility of the student.